-Having the power and responsibility to leverage new innovation and make changes for the benefit of people and the business, Lila Benhammou, Managing Director of Humans4help, is an eminent tech maverick mobilising and engaging complex and transversal teams, to make the change happen for customers.
+Having the power and responsibility to leverage new innovation and make changes for the benefit of people and the business, Lila Benhammou, Managing Director of Humans4help, is an eminent tech maverick mobilizing and engaging complex and transversal teams, to make the change happen for customers.
 She holds extensive knowledge of leading innovative projects across borders and into new markets.

-A business leader with high energy, commitments, and trustworthiness, Lila is a serial entrepreneur passionate about DATA and value creation.
+A business leader with high energy, commitment, and trustworthiness, Lila is a serial entrepreneur passionate about DATA and value creation.
 She has spent 20 years in big corporations before launching her own unique venture, Humans4help.
 In all of her roles, the inspiring lady has built and fostered relationships with customer decision-makers to unlock revenues.

 Humans4Help, an End-to-end Automation Solution